Tman5976/stock-analysis/README.md

 ## Project Overview

-### Purpose
+### Purpose & Background

-We were tasked to find the returns on several different stocks by refactoring the code we used in Module 2.
+Before starting this challenge, we found the returns for 12 different stocks using VBA.
+We wanted to find the same information on the same stocks, but we needed to refactor our code from the module to account for a couple of changes.

-### Background
+We wanted to more efficiently run a subroutine that could account for a significantly higher number of stocks and make it run faster.

 ## Results
 For i = 0 To 11
         tickerVolumes(i) = 0